Rhaziel16/CCM101-jbasbas/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/infrastructure-report.md

 The CPU model is **Intel Xeon E312xx (Sandy Bridge, IBRS update)**.

-I used the `lscpu` command to check the processor information.
+I used the `lscpu | grep "Model name"` command to check the processor information.

 ## Number of CPU Cores